Ashishmonga00/ExploreManga/replit.md

-# MangaVerse - A Comprehensive Manga Reading Platform
+# Explore Manga - A Comprehensive Manga Reading Platform

 ## Overview

-MangaVerse is a modern, full-stack manga reading platform built with React, Express, and TypeScript.
+Explore Manga is a modern, full-stack manga reading platform built with React, Express, and TypeScript.
 The application provides a comprehensive manga browsing and reading experience with features like category-based organization, search functionality, detailed manga information, and a responsive design optimized for both desktop and mobile devices.
 The platform draws inspiration from popular manga websites like MyAnimeList and MangaDex, offering a clean, content-focused interface that prioritizes readability and user experience.

 ## User Preferences